goedzo/lilygo-t-echo-push-to-talk-lora/README.md

 ### `settings.cpp`
 Manages user settings, including mode switching and configuration adjustments.

+### `app_modes.cpp`
+Implements the core logic for the different operational modes (PTT, TXT, TST, RAW).
+This includes handling button events for mode switching, managing audio transmission in PTT mode, sending test messages, and processing received LoRa packets.
+The functions also update the display to reflect the current mode and channel.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.